skip to content

 Costs

 You may also be asked to pay further contributions for your legal aid as your case progresses.
-If you need more information about how your contribution is worked out, contact the Legal Services Commission (the Commission).
+If you need more information about how your contribution is worked out, contact the Legal Services Commission (Legal Services).

-If you think the contribution is too much, you can appeal to the Commission about it and ask that it be reviewed.
-Your solicitor cannot change the contribution this is a matter for the Commission to decide at your request.
+If you think the contribution is too much, you can ask Legal Services to review it.
+Your solicitor cannot change the contribution.
+This is a matter for Legal Services to decide at your request.

 If you are entitled to any money from your court case, for example if the other side is ordered to pay your legal bill or if you are entitled to a property settlement, you will have to pay your legal aid back out of this money.